Graduate Admissions FAQ

 To increase competitiveness for consideration, applicants to our programs should have completed university-level psychology coursework (with strong grades) in the areas of: biological bases of behaviour; cognitive/ affective bases of behaviour; social-cultural aspects of behaviour; human development; history and systems of psychology; psychometrics; statistics and research methods (third-year level of course recommended); personality; psychopathology/ abnormal psychology.

-As indicated in #7 above, several factors in addition to Psychology coursework will lead to an applicant being competitive for admissions consideration.
+As indicated in #11 and #13 above, several factors in addition to Psychology coursework will lead to an applicant being competitive for admissions consideration.
 Information on becoming an unclassified student can be found here.

-If your international credential does not meet the accepted standards in the guide above, then you should complete the equivalent of ten courses per one year of full-time study (the equivalent of 30 course credits at UBC) in Psychology as an unclassified student at an eligible university.
+If your international credential does not meet the accepted standards in the guide above, then you should complete the equivalent of ten courses per one year of full-time study (the equivalent of 30 course credits at UBC) in Psychology as an unclassified student at an eligible university prior to applying for admissions consideration.
 Courses should mostly be at an upper level, and include research/ laboratory experience.
 Recommended content areas include: biological bases of behaviour; cognitive/ affective bases of behaviour; social-cultural aspects of behaviour; human development; history and systems of psychology; psychometrics; statistics and research methods (third-year level of course recommended); personality; psychopathology/ abnormal psychology.

 Generally, your GPA over the last two years of full-time upper-level coursework, 300 level (third year) and higher of the international credential must be equivalent to a first-class standing (80% or better, using UBC grade scales).
+Please note that GPA assessments can be complex and calculation processes may vary by how the source institution has reported the grades.
 Applicants must supply the given international institutions’ grading scales/ explanations along with their transcripts as part of their completed application package, for comparison against UBC standards.
 Our College of Graduate Studies has final ruling on all GPA calculations and their equivalency to UBC scales.

 Both the BA and BSc degree in psychology will be accepted, and an Honours degree is not required provided you have clearly demonstrated scholarly research experience in the form of lab courses/experience and/or directed studies as well as publications, posters, and/or presentations.